How does Marijuana Affect the Lungs?

 That is why we wonder: What are the benefits of quitting smoking weed?

 According to a study carried out over 10 years on 299 people, it was determined that people who quit smoking marijuana have the same risk of suffering from bronchitis as people who have never smoked.
+This finding contributes to the ongoing discussion on how Marijuana Affect the Lungs, suggesting that some respiratory effects may be reversible after cessation.

 We must add that the rates of reports of lung whistling and the amount of lung mucus and coughing decrease considerably among people who quit smoking and are very similar to those who have never smoked marijuana, according to a study among 1000 38-year-old men.